winesapOS/winesapOS/CONTRIBUTING.md

 winesapOS ships two Linux kernels:

+- Linux T2 = The latest stable Linux kernel with additional patches to support Intel Macs with the Apple T2 Security Chip.
 - Linux LTS = The latest upstream Linux LTS kernel.
     - A new version of this kernel is released every year around December.
         - For Arch Linux builds, `linux-lts` is already used.
 For Manjaro builds, the `linux<MAJOR_VERSION><MINOR_VERSION>` package needs to be updated.